LangInteger/spring-boot-test/docs/validation-test.md

 The text got from `HttpMessageNotReadableException` is created by the spring framework and is kinda robotic.

 What if we want to use information from validation annotation we defined?
 I cannot find a way to achieve this by now.

+I have to say, data conversion and validation are two different steps, the current error message displayed for data binding error is correct.
+We should not display the message defined in validation annotation, and the message defined in validation annotation should not care about things that happen in the conversion step.

 ## 3 Test Step